jjskuld/photo-migrator/docs/TASKS.md

-# Project Tasks: Cross-Platform Apple Photos to Google Photos Uploader
+# Project Tasks: Photo Migrator
+*(Cross-Platform Apple Photos to Google Photos Uploader)*

 This document outlines the development tasks required to build the uploader application.
 Tasks are broken down into phases following an agile approach, prioritizing a functional Minimum Viable Product (MVP) first.
 Each task includes checkboxes for tracking progress.